 Enterprise investments in IT continue to grow, partly to help organizations move into the digital business future.
-Despite inflation, supply chain disruptions and fears of a recession, Gartner has predicted worldwide spending on IT products and services will still increase -- by 3% in 2022 and 6.1% in 2023, in its most recent forecast.
+Despite inflation, supply chain disruptions and fears of a recession, Gartner currently predicts worldwide spending on IT products and services will still increase by 2.4% in 2023, thanks to strong enterprise demand.
 But how IT purchases are made is changing: Many CIOs are seeing their direct authority over technology spending decline as business units increasingly take the lead on IT initiatives themselves.

 Multiple surveys and studies have confirmed that business-driven IT strategies now account for a significant proportion of technology budgets as a whole.
 For example, a survey of 501 IT executives and managers, conducted by IT management software vendor Flexera and released in June 2022, found that business units control 25% of IT spending in organizations on average -- a result that was consistent with the 2021 version of the annual survey, when the average was 26%.

 In a 2021 survey done by recruiting and professional services firm Nash Squared, 26% of the 2,120 CIOs and other IT leaders who responded said that more than one-quarter of their organization's IT spending is controlled and managed outside of the IT department, while only 20% said no such spending happens at all.
 Also in 2021, Gartner said its research showed that total spending on IT initiatives led by business units averaged 36% of the formal IT budget in organizations.